 - A vocal coach/voice coach works with people who can sing already.
 They help with the interpretation of the song you want to perform, its phrasing and diction.
 They might also make cuts to the song and create arrangements that are best suited to the individual’s voice.

-2. Speech and language therapist
+2. Speech and language therapists

 Who are speech and language therapists?